EnginZyme/OPiDi_v1/README.md

 ![opd_architecture.png](client/public/assets/opd_architecture.png)

-The web app depends on the [server/protocol_objects_api) for persistence and CRUD operations on created protocols and protocol dependencies such as labware, and pipette data.
+The web app depends on the [protocol generator api](server/protocol_objects_api) for persistence and CRUD operations on created protocols and protocol dependencies such as labware, and pipette data.
 The protocol objects API sits a-top a protocol objects DB (provisioned as an AWS RDS instance).
-The web app also depends on the [Opentrons protocol generator service](server/protocol_generator) to either simulate protocol specifications sent from the web app, or to generate the Opentrons robot specific equivalent of the protocol.
+The web app also depends on the [protocol generator api](server/protocol_generator_api) to either simulate protocol specifications sent from the web app, or to generate the Opentrons robot specific equivalent of the protocol.

 ## Getting Started